-The revolutionary GPS mileage tracking device with a trip classification button.
-Built specifically to solve the problem of iOS and Android closing background running apps.
+TripLog Drive is a revolutionary GPS mileage tracking device with a built-in trip classification button, designed specifically to solve the problem of battery drain and iOS and Android closing background running apps.

 Device + App